houndci/hound/doc/SECURITY.md

 Employee access
 ---------------

-All thoughtbot employees have access to change Hound's source code (the repo you're reading right now, which is open source) and to push it to GitHub.
+All Hound Group employees have access to change Hound's source code (the repo you're reading right now, which is open source) and to push it to GitHub.

-All thoughtbot employees have access to
+All Hound Group employees have access to
 Hound's staging and production Heroku applications and databases.
 They can deploy new code, or read and write to the databases.